oracle-livelabs/developer/json-duality-adb-free/sql-json/sql-json.md

 1. To announce the results for the Bahrain Grand Prix, we will update the appropriate race entry with the details after the race.

-    The 'etag' value supplied in the content is used for "out-of-the-box" optimistic locking to prevent the "lost update" problem that can happen when multiple people try to update the same information at the same time.
-When you replace a document by its ID operation, the database checks that the 'etag' provided in the new document matches the latest 'etag' in the database.
+    The 'etag' value supplied in the content is used to prevent issues when multiple people try to update the same document at the same time.
+When you update a document by its ID, the database checks that the 'etag' provided in the new document matches the latest 'etag' in the database.

-    If the etags do not match, which can happen if someone else has updated the document in the meantime, an error is thrown.
-When this happens, you need to fetch the latest version of the document(including the updated 'etag'), and try the replace operation again, adjusting your changes if necessary based on the updated document.
+    If the `etag` do not match, which can happen if someone else has updated the document, an error is thrown.
+When this happens, you need to get the latest version of the document(including the updated 'etag'), and try to make the update again, making any necessary changes.

-    To automate the process of fetching the current 'etag', we use a subquery within the 'SET data' clause.
-This subquery dynamically retrieces the latest 'etag' for the specific field, ensuring that the updated operation always uses the correct 'etag'.
-This approach ensures that the correct 'etag' is used every time without manual intervention, preventing concurrency issues and maintaining data integrity.
+    To automate the process of fetching the current 'etag', a subquery is used within the 'SET data' clause.
+This subquery automatically fetches the latest `etag` for the specified field.
+This ensures the correct `etag` is used every time without any manual intervention, avoiding conflicts and keeping our data accurate.
 Now, copy the SQL below and click **Run Script**.

     ```
     <copy>